Create Message

 This section has the following parts:

-• Qualification criteria: Deliver the notification by Past Behavior, Custom List, or Live behavior.
+- Qualification criteria: Deliver the notification by Past behavior/Custom list, Live behavior, or External Trigger.
 For more information about segmenting users, refer to Segments.

 The campaign goal can be as generic or as specific as you want.
 It can answer questions from How many users were influenced to purchase an X amount? to How many first-time visitors purchased red shoes worth a minimum of X amount and blue jackets worth a minimum of Y amount? ".